juhaszszabolcs90/juhaszszabolcs90/README.md

 👋 Hi, I’m Juhász Szabolcs, a student of Codecool.
 I am Junior Full-Stack Developer who intrested in Devops sector.

-🚀 My Skills:
+🚀 # My Skills:
 - Frontend: HTML, CSS, JavaScript
 - Backend: Python (Flask), Java, Javascript
 - Database: PostgreSQL
-- Devops: Bash, Docker, Kubernetes, AWS, Jenkins
+- Devops: Bash, Docker, Kubernetes, AWS, Jenkins, Terraform
 - Development Tools: JetBrains (PyCharm, IntelliJ IDEA), Microsoft Visual Studio

-💻 Projects: <br>
+💻 # Projects: <br>
 Here are a few of my projects that I'm proud of:

 # Devops
 ### PYTHON ENVIRONMENT VARIABLES LISTER IN DOCKER
 - https://gitlab.com/juhaszszabolcs90/python-environment-variables-lister-in-docker

 The goal of the project is to create a simple Python program that lists all environmental variables on a system while providing a configured GitLab CI/CD process for automatic container image building and uploading.

 ### ASKMATE DEVOPS VERSION
 - https://github.com/juhaszszabolcs90/AskMate_Szabi_version

 In this version of the application, I aim to refactor the team project AskMate and incorporate DevOps features.